Ivorforce/Monoteny/README.md

 ### Shape Safety and Generics

-TenLang aims to guarantee shape, lookup and generally array operations safety.
+Monoteny aims to guarantee shape, lookup and generally array operations safety.

 There is a reasonable reason no other language has yet attempted this: Shape resolving can be as hard as executing the program itself.
 It seems impossible to devise a system that could possibly cover every use-case.
 Without one, the language quickly falls apart.

 Luckily, we know how to solve hard problems in a readable and approachable way.
 It's programming.

-TenLang takes this to heart: Generic types are resolved with user code at compile time.
-The code is TenLang, so it is unnecessary to learn a separate language paradigm.
+Monoteny takes this to heart: Generic types are resolved with user code at compile time.
+The code is Monoteny, so it is unnecessary to learn a separate language paradigm.

-### Polymorphism
+### Subject Oriented Polymorphism

-Polymorphism in TenLang is offered using traits with abstract functions.
+Polymorphism in Monoteny is offered using traits with abstract functions.
 When some trait conformance is required for a function, the function is polymorphically callable.

 The implication depends on caller context.
 Specifically, it depends on whether the object has a deterministic polymorphism.